The Blind Shake: Biography

 The brothers developed an interest in music at an early age, when they were "in Third and Fourth grade, we had a twenty dollar Sears catalogue acoustic".
 Both began to study guitar with Mike receiving lessons while Jim abandoned the instrument until he was 23.
 Roper and Mike Blaha had played together in bands during their college years.
 Inspired by the simple approach of the punk rock, the two began playing together where Mike would use a baritone guitar.
 In 2004 they released a self-titled single.

+In 2005, the band released their debut album Rizzograph.

+That year, they were named one of the top 10 new bands in Minnesota in the annual "Picked To Click" band poll in Minneapolis' City Pages.

-In 2005, the band released their debut album Rizzograph, that was followed by Carmel in 2007, both on Learning Curve Records.
+Rizzograph was followed by Carmel in 2007, also on Learning Curve Records.
 In the same year they backed Yonkers on the album Carbohydrates Hydrocarbons.
 In July 2011 they released the album Seriousness.

 In 2013 the band released Key to a False Door through Castle Face Records.
 Liquid Hip noted that the album was "significantly more diverse than previous outings".

-On April 10th 2015, The Blind Shake Released 'Fly Right', through Slovenly Recordings.
+On April 10, 2015, The Blind Shake Released 'Fly Right', through Slovenly Recordings.

 In October 2016 the band released Celebrate Your Worth through Goner Records.